preronagit/SheCodes-Demo/README.md

-This is a webpage created for SheCodes.
-This is not yet responsive.
+These are sample webpages created for SheCodes using HTML and CSS.
+The pages are not yet responsive.